logank8/portfolio-site/unity-particles.md

 Project Summary
 -

 I created a mobile app with interactive lights and firework effects using Unity.
 The app creates a stream of lights wherever the user touches, and then creates a firework effect if the user lets go while moving their finger quickly.
+There are 3 different types of firework, which set off different patterns of haptic feedback.

 Where I'd like to take this project in the future:
-<li>Variations of fireworks</li>
-<li>Adding haptic feedback</li>
 <li>Accelerometer for shaking detection alongside speed detection</li>
 <li>More objects in the scene affected by the lights</li>